catamphetamine/react-styling/README.md

           color: black;
         }

-        @media (min-width: 320px)
-          width: 100%

-          :hover
-            background: white

-        curly_braces {
+        curly_braces_fan {
           background: none

-          curly_braces {
+          curly_braces_fan_number_two {
             background: transparent
           }
         }

-        yaml_style:
+        YAML_fan:
           display: inline-block

           python:
             length: 99999px

+        // for Radium users
+        @media (min-width: 320px)
+          width: 100%

+          :hover
+            background: white
 `
 ```

 The example is self-explanatory.

 Notice the ampersand before the "current" style class - this feature is optional (you don't need to use it at all), and it means that this style class is a "modifier" and all the style from its parent style class will be included in this style class.
-In this example, the paddings, color, display and text-decoration from the "link" style class will be included in the "current" style class, so it works just like LESS/SASS ampersand.
+In this example, the padding, color, display and text-decoration from the "link" style class will be included in the "current" style class, so it works just like LESS/SASS ampersand.
 If you opt in to using the "modifiers" feature then you won't need to do manual merging like `style="extend({}, style.menu.item.link, style.menu.item.link.current)"`.

 The CSS text in the example above will be transformed to this JSON object